your history, general data and location

 The Portuguese arrived in Macau between 1554 and 1557, during the great time of the Portuguese Discoveries, initiated by Infante D. Henrique.
 Vasco da Gama discovered the Maritime Way to India in the late 15th century and early 20th century.
 In the sixteenth century the Portuguese explorers advanced first east and then north.
 The first Portuguese to arrive in southern China was Jorge Álvares in 1513.
 This visit opened the door to the establishment of a number of trading posts in the Pearl River Delta area, supported by Macao, which was soon succeeded by the agreement of the Emperor of China, monopolize trade between China and Japan, and China and Japan.

-As well as being the only connecting link between the two worlds - a situation that has remained for many years - Macao has become a vital base for Christian merchants and missionaries in China, an activity that has led to some of the most glorious - and most troubled - moments. of the story.
+As well as being the only connecting link between the two worlds - a situation that has remained for many years.
 This prosperous situation and its privileged location quickly aroused the greed of other nations who began to conspire for their possession.
 In the century In the 16th century, the Dutch even landed in Macao, but were expelled by the population.

 Over the years, other western nations came to settle in China.
 Macao became the summer residence of Western merchants, whom the Chinese only allowed to stay in their trading posts in Guangzhou during the trading season, ie during the winter.